davidnoq/skillbit/README.md

 ## Update DNS

+- update to direct api.skillbit.org to the correct load balancer

+## Update security groups

+### Inbound

+- All traffic to My IP
+- All traffic to its own security group

+### Outbound

+- All traffic to My IP
+- All traffic to its own security group
+- HTTPS (port 443 will set automatically) to 0.0.0.0

 ## Other general commands

 - Remove all docker containers (active and inactive): `docker rm -v -f $(docker ps -qa)`